jp8577/Jetson-Produce-Inspection/README.md

 ---

 ## A Note on AI Assistance
 All code, model training, dataset curation, and system architecture in this repository were designed and implemented by the team members listed above.
 Claude (Anthropic) was used solely to clean up and professionalize the presentation of this repository — formatting the README, removing coursework-specific language, and tidying documentation.
-No code was generated, suggested, or modified by AI.
+No code was generated or modified by AI.